cincospenguinos/LaMortVoit/README.md

 - [x] Add key value to voir scene when skull is retrieved
 - [x] Create second level
 - [x] Create third level
+- [x] Ending with the safe
+	- [x] Pressing select opens the safe with the correct combination
+	- [x] A tarot card
+	- [x] A scene where the player is fulfilled
+- [x] Fix the rotation of the beams of light
+- [x] Put a skull on the third frame of the safe